cycle/docs/intro/quick-start.md

   * PDO drivers for desired databases

 ## Installation
-Cycle ORM is available as composer repository and can be installed using the following command in a root of your project:
+Cycle ORM is available as composer repository and can be installed using the following command in the root of your project:

 ```bash
 $ composer require cycle/orm
 ```

-In order to enable support for annotated entities you have to request additional package:
+In order to enable support for annotated entities you have to request an additional package:

 ```bash
 $ composer require cycle/annotated